 - Wi: Weight matrix of input associated with hidden state

 Now the new information that needed to be passed to the cell state is a function of a hidden state at the previous timestamp t-1 and input x at timestamp t.
 The activation function here is tanh.
-Due to the tanh function, the value of new information will between -1 and 1.
-If the value is of Nt is negative the information is subtracted from the cell state and if the value is positive the information is added to the cell state at the current timestamp.
+Due to the tanh function, the value of new information will be between -1 and 1.
+If the value of Nt is negative, the information is subtracted from the cell state, and if the value is positive, the information is added to the cell state at the current timestamp.

-Here, Ct-1 is the cell state at the current timestamp and others are the values we have calculated previously.
+Here, Ct-1 is the cell state at the current timestamp, and the others are the values we have calculated previously.

 Here is the equation of the Output gate, which is pretty similar to the two previous gates.